-Eikichi Onizuka used to be a legendary and feared street criminal. he’s tall with bleached hair, he has piercings and an impressive physique, not a guy you’d want to mess with.
+Eikichi Onizuka used to be a legendary and feared street criminal.
+He’s a tall lad with bleached hair, he has piercings and an impressive physique; not the kind of guy you’d want to mess with.
 He also has an aggressive streak and short temper, but he is looking to change that.

 The former gang member has set his sights on a teaching career and, at the start of the show, is just about to enter a 2-week internship.
 It may seem bizarre, but his blunt (and frequently illegal) teaching methods may prove to be more effective than anybody could have anticipated.
 Onizuka is an appealing character because of his unlikely vocation considering his background.
 He is rude, simple-minded, and more than a little dangerous, yet also brimming with ambition and he has a unique way of understanding people and helping them resolve their problems.
 Sometimes those solutions require violence, but that’s only illegal if somebody reports it.

 Fitting for a former criminal, the classes Onizuka gets to teach are filled with “students” that aren’t exactly law-abiding either.
 Bullies and delinquents run rampant and none of them are taking kindly to their newest teacher.